ammarhakim/ammar-simjournal/je/je13/je13-incomp-euler-2d.rst

     \end{array}
   \right.

-For the results show below :math:`\rho = \pi/15` and :math:`delta =
+For the results show below :math:`\rho = \pi/15` and :math:`\delta =
-0.05` and were run to a time of 8 seconds.
+0.05` run up to a time of 8 seconds.

-In the first set of tests, an upwind flux was used with different grid sizes and spatial order schemes to compute the solution.
-The figure below shows the results at the final time from the different simulations.
+In the first set of simulations, an upwind flux was used with different grid sizes and spatial order schemes to compute the solution.
+The figure below shows the results at the final time from these simulations.

 .. figure:: s125to128-double-shear-cmp.png
   :width: 100%
   :align: center

-  Double shear vorticity at :math:`t=8` with different grid resolutions and schemes.
-Upper left, DG2 on :math:`64\times 64` grid [:doc:`s125 <../../sims/s125/s125-double-shear>`], upper right DG2
-  on :math:`128\times 128` grid [:doc:`s126
+  Double shear problem vorticity at :math:`t=8` with different grid resolutions and schemes.
+Upper left, DG2 on :math:`64\times 64` grid [:doc:`s125 <../../sims/s125/s125-double-shear>`], upper right DG2 on :math:`128\times 128` grid [:doc:`s126